swiss-ai-center/a-guide-to-mlops/docs/part-5-label-data-and-retrain/conclusion.md

 ---
-title: "Part 4 - Conclusion"
+title: "Part 5 - Conclusion"
 ---

 # Conclusion

 Congratulations!
-You have successfully completed the fourth part of the guide.
+You have successfully completed the fifth part of the guide.
 In this part, you learned how to annotate the data using Label Studio using AI assisted labeling.
 You finally retrained the model using the newly labeled data.

 As you work with your data and model, you may find that certain labels need